Computer, Fax and Wireless Access

 Students taking online courses or certification programs may take exams in the Reference Room at the library.
 Have your school or university contact the library.

 Both federal and Massachusetts state tax forms are available in the library.
-Forms are on display from mid-January through early May.
-Some specialized forms and all Rhode Island tax forms may only be available online.
+Forms are usually on display from late January through early May*.
+Some specialized forms, instruction books, and all Rhode Island tax forms may only be available online.
 Librarians can print these for you; regular printing charges apply.

 The library has trusted, peer-reviewed online resources available for use by Fall River library patrons.
 Many can also be accessed from home.